npikall/rubber-article/src/lib.typ

   /// Set the appendix numbering style.
   /// -> none | str | function
   appendix-numbering: "A.1",
+  /// Add a bibliography to the document.
+  /// -> content
+  bibliography: none,
+  /// Set the title of the bibliography.
+  /// -> str | content
+  bib-titel: "Bibliography",
   ///-> content
   content,
 ) = {